ValerioMedeiros/BEval/README.md

 1. In Eclipse, run the BIntegration selecting the class `Main.java` in package br.ufrn.forall.b2asm.bintegration.core and clicking in menu `Run` > `Run as` > `Java Application`.

-2. Select the BIntegration project, click `File` > `Export`, select `Runnable JAR file` and click `Next` follow the remaining procedures to create runnable jar file.
+2. Select the BIntegration project, click `File` > `Export`, select `Runnable JAR file` and click `Next` following the remaining procedures to create a runnable jar file.

 5. Now enjoy it!